 - Personal Exemptions – The personal exemption is repealed starting in 2018.
 This means that taxpayers can no longer claim exemptions for themselves, dependents or others.
 The repeal is set to expire at the end of 2025.

 - Mortgage Interest Deduction – Interest on mortgages up to $750,000 is deductible in the new legislation, which is a reduction from the current $1M cap.
 It’s important to note that loans entered into before December 15, 2017, will still be subject to the existing $1M cap.

 - State and Local Tax Deductions – Starting in 2018, taxpayers will only be able to deduct a maximum $10,000 of combined state and local income taxes and property taxes.

 - Miscellaneous Itemized Deductions – Deductions for unreimbursed employee business expenses, tax preparation fees, investment advisor fees, and other investment-related expenses will not be allowed as an itemized deduction, beginning in 2018.

 - Charitable Contributions – The adjusted gross income limitation on cash contributions to charities and foundations is increased from 50% to 60%.
 This change is effective beginning in 2018 and is currently scheduled to phase out after 2025.

-- Expansion of Child Tax Credit – The Child Tax Credit is increased to $2,000 per child, with $1,400 of this amount being refundable.
+- Expansion of Child Tax Credit – The Child Tax Credit is increased to $2,000 per child, with $1,400 of this amount is refundable.
 It also calls for a $500 nonrefundable credit for non-child dependents.
-This change is effective after December 31, 2017 and is currently scheduled to phase out in 2026.
+This change is effective after December 31, 2017, and is currently scheduled to phase out in 2026.